-Society expects people to be modest.
-Yet, modesty is in short supply when it comes to our offspring be they 5 or 45 years old.
+Society expects people to be modest — never to boast or brag.
+Yet, modesty is in short supply when it comes to our offspring, be they five or 45 years old.
 You may find yourself puffing up your chest over your child’s achievements, long after they’ve left the nest.

 I know 90-year-old parents who boast about their 70-year-old children’s successes.
 There are reasons parents do that.

 Just as relatively new parents can’t help but tell their friends and family about what their toddler accomplished that day, parents to adult children still take pride in what their offspring do.
-If you have a child who succeeds all along the route to adulthood, gloating may become a habit—one that is difficult to break.
+If you have a child who succeeds all along the route to adulthood, gloating may become a habit.
+And, one that is difficult to break.

 A 2012 Harvard study comprised of five brain imaging experiments found that when people share information about themselves, it triggers the same feelings synonymous with eating food and having sex.
 In the experiment, researchers offered subjects money — a kind of financial motivation — to respond to questions concerning other people.
 Interestingly enough, many passed on the money, and chose to answer questions about themselves for free.

 Many parents will admit that often, their egos swell even when their children are the ones who earn achievements.
 It’s not a stretch to conclude that fulfilling our urge to brag about them could be just as gratifying as bragging about ourselves.

 There’s really not a lot of difference between gloating about an eight-year-old who is the high scorer for his Little League team and publicly lauding your 34-year-old who is having a movie made of his script or who just landed that high-paying job on Wall Street.